Get insider access

 • No sound customization features except with PS5 consoles.

-The Sony PULSE Explore earbuds are satisfactory for commuting and traveling.
-They don't have ANC and have sub-par passive noise isolation capabilities, so they won't block out rumbling bus and plane engines.
-Their roughly 5-hour battery life isn't enough for longer journeys, although the case holds two extra charges.
-They have a decently comfortable fit for most people and are also quite portable as Bluetooth earbuds, so if you're looking for gaming headphones that you can also connect with your phone for your commute, they aren't bad.
+The Sony PULSE Explore earbuds are fair for commuting and traveling.
+They don't have ANC, so they won't block out rumbling bus and plane engines, and their passive isolation only slightly reduces neighboring traveler's voices.
+Their roughly five-hour battery life isn't enough for longer journeys, although the case holds two extra charges.
+They lack a companion app to tweak the sound on the go and remap controls to your taste.
+However, they have a decently comfortable fit for most people and are also quite portable as Bluetooth earbuds, so if you're looking for gaming headphones that you can also connect with your phone for your commute, they aren't bad.

 Pros